glowkeeper/Enervator/README.md

 7727623693 * US$4.39 = $33,924,268,012.3

 _Enervator was first described in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
 The above introduction to EOR borrows excerpts from that work._

+## Licensing

+Presently, there are no circumstances where you may copy or reuse the works in this repository.
+However, that may changve in the near future.